Dennis Vincent Durning: Life

 Bishop Dennis Durning (C.S.S.P) was born on May 18, 1923, in Germantown, Philadelphia, Pennsylvania, United States and died on February 21, 2002, in KCMC hospital, Kilimanjaro, Tanzania.

 He was buried in Holy Ghost Fathers Cemetery, Usa River seminary.

 Priesthood

 Dennis Durning graduated the secondary education and decided to join the Congregation of the holy Ghost.

 He took first vows in the Congregation of the Holy Ghost in July, 1944 and was ordained to the Priesthood on June 3, 1949.
 He was assigned as a missionary to the Province of Kilimanjaro, Tanzania in 1950, where he served as a missionary until being named Bishop of the Diocese of Arusha, Tanzania.
 He served as an assistant parish priest of Mashati Parish in Rombo from 1950 to 1954, and Parish Priest (pastor) of Same parish from 1954 until 1956.

 Episcopacy

-In 1963, Pope John XXIII created the Roman Catholic Diocese of Arusha and appointed Dennis Durning C.S.Sp as his first Bishop on 1 March 1963.
+In 1963, Pope John XXIII created the Diocese of Arusha and appointed Dennis Durning C.S.Sp as his first Bishop on 1 March 1963.
 He was consecrated Bishop in Saints Peter and Paul Cathedral, Philadelphia, by Most Rev. Archbishop John Joseph Krol of Philadelphia on May 28, 1963.